A spatio-temporal random synthetic turbulent velocity field: The underlying Gaussian structure: The spatio-temporal statistical structure of a turbulent velocity field, and its continuous formulation on the whole space

 \subsection{A first comparison concerning the spatial structure of DNS and the Gaussian model}

 We show in Fig. \ref{Fig:SpatialSnaps} a comparison between the velocity field $\bu^{\text{ {DNS}},\nu}(t,\bx)$ (Fig. \ref{Fig:SpatialSnaps}(a)) extracted from a direct numerical simulations (DNSs) of the forced Navier-Stokes equations \eqref{eq:NSforced} and a Gaussian model (Fig. \ref{Fig:SpatialSnaps}(b)).
 Concerning the DNS, it is provided by the Johns Hopkins turbulence database \citep{LiPer08}.
 The data set concerns a simulation of the Navier-Stokes equations in a homogeneous and isotropic situation, using a pseudo-spectral method fully de-aliased with $N=1024$ nodes in each direction, over 5028 timesteps, corresponding to roughly speaking ten turnover time scales.
 The Taylor-based Reynolds number is estimated to be 433, corresponding to a fully developed turbulent state.
 Detailed properties of the simulation are provided on their website.
 For our purpose, we have downloaded the three velocity components over three spatial slices : $(0,y,z)$, $(x,0,z)$ and $(x,y,0)$, at all available times.
 The Gaussian model $\bu^{\text{ {fGv}},\nu}(\bx)$ corresponds to a fractional Gaussian vector field, in a periodic setting, presented in subsection \ref{Sec:DefFGF}.
 At this stage, it is enough to state that this is the unique statistically homogeneous, isotropic and incompressible Gaussian vector field consistent with the longitudinal PSD $E_\nu^{\text{ {E,long}}}(k)$ provided in \eqref{eq:ModelPSD1dLong}.
-Note that the three-dimensional PSD $E_\nu^{\text{ {E}}}(k)$ appearing in the expression of the Gaussian fractional velocity field \eqref{eq:DefFMfGv} is obtained from the longitudinal one \eqref{eq:ModelPSD1dLong} using the equality provided in \eqref{eq:RelPSD1dLong3d}. \eqref{eq:DefFMfGv}.
 Following a suitable truncation of the Fourier modes, as described in Section \ref{Sec:DFT}, we have similarly performed a simulation of this Gaussian vector field on a periodic box of size $L_{\text{ {tot}}}=2\pi$ using $N=1024$ nodes in each direction, with the remaining free parameters entering in \eqref{eq:ModelPSD1dLong} chosen to match the DNS dataset.
 This corresponds to $D_2 = 0.021$, $L= L_{\text{ {tot}}} $ and $\eta_d = 0.085$.
 The results of our comparison are collected in Fig. \ref{Fig:SpatialSnaps}.

 We begin by displaying in Fig. \ref{Fig:SpatialSnaps}(a) a snapshot of the norm of the DNS velocity field $|\bu^{\text{ {DNS}},\nu}(t = 0,x,y=0,z)|$ in the plane defined by the Cartesian coordinates $y=0$ at the initial time of the dataset, which has been chosen in the statistically stationary regime.
 Similarly, in Fig. \ref{Fig:SpatialSnaps}(b) we display for comparison the same snapshot but for the model $|\bu^\nu(t=0,x,y=0,z)|$.
 The colorbars are the same in both panels, dark corresponding to the lowest values and light corresponding to the highest values of the norm.
 We observe similar trends concerning amplitude of the fluctuations, and also the statistical symmetries, i.e. homogeneity and isotropy.
 However, it appears that, while $\bu^{\text{ {DNS}},\nu}(t,\bx)$ exhibits filamentary structures, the Gaussian field looks more patchy.
 Despite their different appearances, we will show that these two vector fields have consistent second-order statistics.